Chemical Risk Assessment Structure

-In the recent era, there has been a graphic increase in the use of chemicals in each and every sect. many of them previously thought to be benign or harmless in humans, have been found to be carcinogenic or toxic to the reproductive process.
-To identify and estimate the true risks, highly effective and comprehensively applicable “Chemical Risk Assessment Structure” should be defined.
+In the recent era, there has been a graphic increase in the use of chemicals in every sector. many of them previously thought to be benign or harmless in humans, carcinogenic or toxic to the reproductive process.
+To identify and estimate the true risks, a highly effective and comprehensively applicable Chemical Risk Assessment Structure should be defined.

 Potential Effects Of Exposure To Chemicals